MBashov/Movie-Magic/README.md

 ### Welcome to My First Repository! 🎉
 This project is aimed at creating an **interactive platform** for movie enthusiasts.
 It offers a **unique and enriching experience** for users to manage movies.
 Users can **add, edit, and delete movies** in an intuitive and user-friendly interface.
 The app is built using **Node.js** and **MongoDB**.

+**Note**: The HTML and CSS for this project were provided by the university as part of the course materials.

 ---

 ## Table of Contents